Research Unit Temporality

 Causes include tension between future-oriented values against present-oriented norms.
 For instance, an individual’s time spent with work, family and leisure is subordinated to that of the capitalist market.
 Moreover, technology’s added efficiency, a product of the liberal script, comes at the expense of employment availability, which in turn produces contestation of liberal capitalism.
 The RU Temporality will elaborate on the interplay of different factors contributing to such contestations.3.
 How do time-related contestations impact the liberal order?

 The mentioned contestations can alter how individuals use leisure and work time or engage in social relations.
 They also uncover the lack of synchronization between technological, entrepreneurial and regulatory development.
 Yet above all, contestations of the liberal time script allow us to critically review debates on economic and ecological sustainability.

-With its focus on alternative notions of time and temporal horizons, RU Temporality relates to sustainable development as one of the global challenges of the 21st century.
-While challengers assume that the linear view of progress over time is no longer tenable, sustainable development also contains a narrative hope.
+With its focus on alternative notions of time and temporal horizons, The RU Temporality relates to sustainable development as one of the global challenges of the 21st century.
+While challengers assume that the linear view of progress over time is no longer tenable, sustainable development also contains a narrative of hope.
 It suggests that solutions (technological, but also institutional and behavioural ones) can be found to overcome the challenges of climate change, ecological degradation, and loss of biodiversity.